Jesus Heals the Leper

 In Leviticus 13:45, we’re told that those who were afflicted with leprosy were required by law to tear their clothing, and to call out “Unclean!
 Unclean!” wherever they went.
 They were forced to make themselves so unpresentable that they could be easily spotted at a distance.
 And, the stigma of leprosy extended to anyone who might have the misfortune of encountering them; just having direct physical contact with someone with leprosy would make a person equally unclean in the eyes of the people.

-But when the leper approached, Jesus showed no hesitation.
-He reached out and touched the man, something that would have been unthinkable given the cultural implications.
-He could have healed the man with his words alone (a power that he demonstrated a number of other times), but instead he made the conscious choice to make a more personal connection.
-In doing so, he not only showed his compassion, but also showed the leper and the disciples that even those who we might consider unclean are worthy of love, respect, and kindness.
+As depicted in the New Testament, Jesus reached out and touched the man, something that would have been unthinkable given the cultural implications.
+He could have healed the man with his words alone (a power that he demonstrated a number of other times), but instead He made the conscious choice to make a more personal connection.

-Jesus Heals Us from the Leprosy of Sin
+Jesus Heals People from the Leprosy of Sin

 As previously mentioned, throughout scriptures, leprosy has come to represent sin.
 In fact, in several instances in the Old Testament, leprosy is viewed as a direct punishment from God.
-The fact that a person suffering from Leprosy could not be declared clean, and thus could not perform essential purification rituals, essentially meant that their condition deprived them of their connection to the Lord.
-The people in Jesus’ time would no doubt have understood this connection.
+The fact that a person suffering from leprosy could not be declared clean, and thus could not perform essential purification rituals, essentially meant that their condition deprived them of their connection to Him.

 The most obvious answer to this is also found in the Gospel of Mark, chapter 1, verse 45.